 In particular, the enforcement of an arbitral award may now be rejected if there is a judgment or an arbitral award issued on the same dispute between the same parties and based on the same grounds (i.e., a judgment or award that has a res judicata effect).

-Such an extension of the grounds is contrary to the provisions of the UNCITRAL Model Law, Art.
-IX European Convention, as well as the New York Convention.
+Such an extension of the grounds is contrary to the provisions of the UNCITRAL Model Law, article IX of the European Convention on International Commercial Arbitration, as well as the New York Convention.